BolajiAyodeji/cl-composable-commerce-workshop/README.md

 A composable commerce solution includes:

-- Individual components (that are autonomously developed, deployed, and managed) targeted towards specific business requirements.
+- Individual components (that are autonomously developed, deployed, and managed) targeted toward specific business requirements.
 - APIs connecting each of these individual components.
 - The front-end presentation layer decoupled from the backend logic.
 - Integration with reliable API-first external services.